AlienMajik/pwnagotchi_plugins/README.md

 All you have to do is install the plugin in /usr/local/share/pwnagotchi/cusstom-plugins then edit your config.toml file with:

      main.plugins.probenpwn.enabled = true

+DISCLAIMER: This software is provided for educational and research purposes only.
+Use of this plugin on networks or devices that you do not own or have explicit permission to test is strictly prohibited.
+The author(s) and contributors are not responsible for any misuse, damages, or legal consequences that may result from unauthorized or improper usage.
+By using this plugin, you agree to assume all risks and take full responsibility for ensuring that all applicable laws and regulations are followed.